dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 ---
 layout: default
-title: The Kiske effect
+title: The Kiske field
 ---

-# The Kiske effect
+# The Kiske field

 This is the preface/teaser of a larger post about British IT, decided to split it in order to give out smaller chunks.
-A very important **disclaimer**: I have not been able to talk with the people involved in the story below nor check it out from the press of that time, so please treat the story as fiction.
+A very important **disclaimer**: I have not been able to talk with the people involved in the story below nor check it out extensively, so please treat the story in the next section as fiction.

-## Observation and definition
+## Definition - first story.

-More than 10 years before, [Iron Maiden](https://en.wikipedia.org/wiki/Iron_Maiden 'Iron Maiden - wikipedia') was the biggest heavy metal band on the planet.
+More than 10 years before, [Iron Maiden](https://en.wikipedia.org/wiki/Iron_Maiden 'Iron Maiden - Wikipedia') was the biggest heavy metal band on the planet.
 At some point their singer, [Bruce Dickinson](https://en.wikipedia.org/wiki/Bruce_Dickinson 'Bruce Dickinson - Wikipedia') decided to leave the band and pursue a solo career.
-At that point, because the rest of their members wanted to continue.
-Leader of the band at this time was the legendary [Steve Harris](https://en.wikipedia.org/wiki/Steve_Harris_%28musician%29 'Steve Harris - wikipedia').
+The remaining members wanted to continue, but they needed first to find someone to replace the empty seat.
 At that point the band decided to do an international competition in order to choose their next singer.
-At that point in antiquity people had to record themselves singing mostly in cassettes and send that over.
+Being in an era before MP3, people where sending recordings of themselves singing or other material mostly in cassettes and send that over.
+Leader of the band at that time was the legendary [Steve Harris](https://en.wikipedia.org/wiki/Steve_Harris_%28musician%29 'Steve Harris - Wikipedia').

-I come in story because at that point I used to a metal-head and I remember it being  hot topic of discussion among fans on who would be next.
-Among the hundreds of tapes that the band received, one was from the mostly unknown [Blaze Bailey](https://en.wikipedia.org/wiki/Blaze_Bayley 'Blaze Bailey - wikipedia'), who was at then singing in an English niche band that no-one had ever heard of.
-Another one among very well known metal singers was [Michael Kiske](https://en.wikipedia.org/wiki/Michael_Kiske 'Michael Kiske - wikipedia'), which brings us to the next part.
+At about that time a hot discussion topic among fans of the genre was who would be the next "Dickinson".
+Among the hundreds of tapes that the band received, one was [Blaze Bailey](https://en.wikipedia.org/wiki/Blaze_Bayley 'Blaze Bailey - Wikipedia'), who was at then singing in an English niche band that almost no-one had ever heard of.
+Another candidate of the many, was the well known heavy metal singer and front-man [Michael Kiske](https://en.wikipedia.org/wiki/Michael_Kiske 'Michael Kiske - Wikipedia'), which brings us to the next part.

-Many years later, I was operating a fanzine and was working part time as a metal journalist, so I had the chance to meet and interview Blaze Bailey after he'd left the band.
-Another friend of mine had done the same with Michael Kiske.
+Many years later, I was operating a fanzine and was working part time as a metal journalist, so I had the chance to meet Blaze Bailey for an interview after he had left the band.
 The funny thing with Blaze when asked, was how lucky he fell even if it didn't last long and how surprised he was.
-Kiske was always doing other things, but when asked after an interview and off the record (this is what I cannot prove or confirm so from now on it's VERY risky to accept it) he said that the rumor was that *"Steve Harris would never accept a non-Englishman to lead England's best heavy metal act, so he did an international competition in order to choose the best English person for the job"*.
+Another friend of mine had interviewed Michael Kiske.
+Kiske was always doing other things, but when asked off the record (this is what I cannot prove or confirm) he said that the rumor "in the business" was that *"Steve Harris would never accept a non-Englishman to lead England's best heavy metal band, so he did an international competition in order to choose the best English-man"*.

-Based on the unconfirmed story above, this is the "Kiske law":
+Based on the (unconfirmed) story above, definition of the "Kiske law":

-**The process of choosing the best English person from a list of international candidates**
+**Choosing the best English person from a list of international candidates**

-And for ease of use the definition of a "Kiske field":
+And for ease of use the lemma-definition of a "Kiske field":

-**A company on which human resources makes decisions following the Kiske law (see above)**
+**A company on which hiring and promotions are influenced by the Kiske law (see above)**

-After enraging some million fans of the band and tens of millions of British people (if this post gets that much attention), let's move on...

-## Another story
+## A story

-This is a real story, I just changed the industry and the names of the people involved.
+This is a real story, with the industry and the names of the people involved changed.
 It's about a friend of mine named Daniella.
 Daniella is not just an account manager, she is actually one of the best on her field planet-wise.
 Because of her very busy schedule I talk to her almost once per year lately.
 Two years before, she was talking to me about why she would look for a job "soon":

-*"When I joined the company almost everybody on our team was from Europe's south (note: lets say PIGS with "i" for Italy), we had a range of client accounts and we were working usually long hours.
+*"When I joined the company almost everybody on our team was from Europe's south (note: lets [PIGS](http://en.wikipedia.org/wiki/PIGS_%28economics%29 'PIGS')), we was a range of client accounts and we were usually working long hours.
 After the company got established, it decided to stabilize the number of clients and it's expansion rate.

-I found out that as employees were switching companies, the new hires were being paid more for less amount of work, while all of them are locals.
-This signals that I need to move on"*
+I found out that as old employees started leaving, in expected turnover rates, new hires were being paid more for less amount of work, while all of them are locals.
+This was treated one of the signals that I had to move on"*

-Following Daniella from Facebook (:-[), I saw that some months later she is head of European operations on her sector for a large multinational.
+Following Daniella's posts on Facebook (:-[), I saw that some months later she is head of European operations on her sector for a large multinational.
 The multinational company though is based in a Scandinavian country.
-When I read her "who-hoo" post and subsequent ones, I couldn't help but wander if that would be a possibility on a UK multinational or not.
+When I read her celebratory and it's subsequent posts, I couldn't help myself but wander if that would possible on a UK multinational.

-## Personal experience - analysis
+I have heard many stories, I also have some mine.
+This is the most descriptive one of the "Kiske effect".

+## Analysis

-Decided not to write about personal experiences mainly because of emotional involvement, which makes me prone to inappropriately express myself; also it might lead into a he-said-she-said argument.
+Decided not to write about personal experiences mainly because of emotional involvement, which makes me prone to expressing myself inappropriately and open for a he-said-she-said type of argument.
 Generally I've observed the following pattern at least on the IT positions that I had:

 1. First generation foreigners are usually treated as glorified temp employees.
 At any given time they might get back to their country of origin.
 2. As a result promoting them into mid-level management is at least a risky proposal since their departure will create a difficult to replace gap (or think of a potentially cascading/domino effect).